rusili/AC-Android/lessons/json/morning-challenge.md

 	- Add a fourth game/button called 'Thermonuclear JSON!!!'.

-3. When you are finished, submit both JSON solutions using the Morning Challenge Google Form (check Slack!).
+3. When you are finished, paste both JSON solutions into a new [GitHub Gist](https://gist.github.com/) and submit the link using the Morning Challenge Google Form (check Slack!).